Sorry, you need to enable JavaScript to visit this website.

 Sergeants’ NPPF

-The validity period of the 2017 sergeants’ NPPF Step two legal examination has now expired.
+The validity period of the 2019 sergeants’ NPPF step two legal examination has now expired.

 Inspectors’ NPPF

-The validity period of the 2017 inspectors’ NPPF Step two legal examination has now expired.
+The validity period of the 2019 inspectors’ NPPF step two legal examination has now expired.

 Five-year validity period

-If the candidate is successful at the Step three process, they must withdraw from the examination at the earliest opportunity and ensure that the College's exam team is aware that they will not be attending the exam.
-Candidates who choose not to enter the examination before the registration date and are subsequently unsuccessful at a Step three process will not be allowed to register late for the examination.
-They will have to wait until the following year to register for the examination.
+If the candidate is successful at the step three process, they must withdraw from the examination at the earliest opportunity and inform their force's examinations officer.
+Candidates who choose not to enter the examination before registration closes and are subsequently unsuccessful at a step three process will not be allowed to register late for the examination.

-Any candidate choosing to retake the NPPF Step two legal examination before their validity period expires will forfeit any remaining time left on their original validity period once they have taken the examination regardless of the result.
-For example, if the candidate fails, their remaining validity would not still remain.
+Candidates can choose to resit the NPPF step two legal examination before their validity period expires if they wish.
+Any remaining time on their validity period will be forfeited from the time that they sit the examination regardless of the result.
+(For example, if the candidate fails, their remaining validity would not still remain.)

 Extensions to validity